Olympic Games ceremony: Parade of Nations

-The organizing committee for the 2024 Summer Olympics broke with the tradition of staging the opening ceremony in a stadium and instead took it to the city streets.
-The Parade of Nations was formed by a boat parade on the Seine, with cultural presentations staged along the route.
-This was part of the goal for the opening ceremony to be a public, non-ticketed event rather than being held in a traditional stadium setting.
-The protocolar acts were held at the Jardins du Trocadéro.
+The 2024 Summer Olympics' opening ceremony eschewed a stadium setting; its parade took the form of a boat parade along the Seine River, with the artistic program staged as presentations at locations along the route.
+The athletes were then taken to the Jardins du Trocadéro, where the official protocol was held.

 Opening protocols

-After all nations have entered the stadium, the president of the host city's Organizing Committee makes a speech, followed by the IOC president.
-At the conclusion of their remarks, the IOC president introduces the host country's representative or head of state to officially declare the Games open.
-Despite the Games being awarded to a particular city (rather than the country in general), the Olympic Charter presently requires the Games to be officially opened by the host country's head of state.
-However, there have been many exceptions to this rule, where someone other than the host country's head of state has opened the Games.
+By protocol, after all nations have entered the stadium, the president of the host city's Organizing Committee makes a speech, followed by remarks from the IOC president.
+At the conclusion of their remarks, the IOC president introduces the host country's representative or head of state to declare the Games officially open.
+Despite the Games being awarded to a city in particular (rather than to the country in general), the Olympic Charter requires the Games to be officially opened by the host country's head of state.
+However, there have been many exceptions to this rule, when someone other than the host country's head of state has opened the Games.
 The first example was at the 1900 Summer Olympics in Paris, which had no opening ceremony as it formed a part of the 1900 Paris Exposition.
-From the US alone, there are five examples of Games not opened by the head of state.
+In the United States alone, there are five examples of Games that were opened by people other than the head of state.

 The Olympic Charter provides that the person designated to open the Games should do so by reciting one of the following lines, as appropriate: